Apr 24: Christian Askeland posts

 Apr 26: Askeland's response to Eva Mroczek's comment about his title angers Mroczek

-(Askeland will later say that his response was "poorly worded and unnecessarily aggressive")
+(Askeland will say on May 20th that his response was "poorly worded and unnecessarily aggressive",

 Apr 30: Goodacre changes the title of his post to "The Forgery of the Associated Fragment"